-These rules are as complete as possible within the limitations imposed by the space of three book lets.
+These rules are as complete as possible within the limitations imposed by the space.
 That is, they cover the major aspects of fantasy campaigns but still remain flexible.
-As with any other set of miniatures rules they are guidelines to follow in designing your own fantastic-medieval campaign.
-They provide the framework around which you will build a game of simplicity or tremendous complexity -- your time and imagination are about the only limiting factors, and the fact that you have purchased these rules tends to indicate that there is no lack of imagination -- the fascination of the game will tend to make participants find more and more time.
-We advise, however, that a campaign be begun slowly, following the steps outlined herein, so as to avoid becoming too bogged down with unfamiliar details at first.
+As with any other rules they are guidelines to follow in designing your own fantastic-medieval campaign.
+They provide the framework around which you will build a game of simplicity or tremendous complexity - your time and imagination are about the only limiting factors - the fascination of the game will tend to make participants find more and more time.
+We advise, however, that a campaign be begun slowly, following the steps outlined herein, so as to avoid be-coming too bogged down with unfamiliar details at first.
 That way your campaign will build naturally, at the pace best suited to the referee and players, smoothing the way for all concerned.
 New details can be added and old "laws" altered so as to provide continually new and different situations.
 In addition, the players themselves will interact in such a way as to make the campaign variable and unique, and this is quite desirable.

-If you are a player purchasing the DUNGEONS and DRAGONS rules in order to improve your situation in an existing campaign, you will find that there is a great advantage in knowing what is herein.
-If your referee has made changes in the basic rules and/or tables, simply note them in pencil (for who knows when some flux of the cosmos will make things shift once again !), and keep the rules nearby as you play.
+If you are a player reading the DUNGEONS and DRAGONS rules in order to improve your situation in an existing campaign, you will find that there is a great advantage in knowing what is herein.
+If your referee has made changes in the rules and/or tables, simply note them in pencil (for who knows when some flux of the cosmos will make things shift once again!), and keep the rules nearby as you play.
 A quick check of some rule or table may bring hidden treasure or save your game "life".

-Men & Magic (Vol. 1) details what characters can be played, potentials, limitations, and various magical spells.
-Monsters & Treasure (Vol. 11) describes the beasts and creatures which will be encountered, as well as the kind and amount of treasure they are likely to guard, including magical items.
-Finally, The Underworld & Wilderness Adventures (Vol. 11) tells how to set up and actually play the campaign.
-It is presented last in order to allow the reader to gain the prospective necessary -- the understanding of the two preceeding booklets.
+This book details what characters can be played, potentials, limitations, and various magical spells.
+It describes the beasts and creatures which will be encountered, as well as the kind and amount of treasure they are likely to guard, including magical items.
+Finally, it tells how to set up and actually play the campaign.
+That section is presented last in order to allow the reader to gain the perspective necessary - the understanding of the preceding information.
 Read through the entire work in the order presented before you attempt to play.